mwlky/mwlky/README.md

 # 👋 Hey there, I'm Damian!

 I'm a 22-year-old developer with 2 years of commercial experience in Unity (C#).
-Currently transitioning into backend and cloud development, focusing on .NET, Azure, and DevOps tools.
+I'm currently focusing on DevOps and cloud technologies like Azure and AWS.
+In the meantime, I'm also developing my skills in Python and AI.

 🎓 Studying Computer Science while building real-world projects and exploring modern cloud-native technologies.

 ## 💻 My key interests: